 Health insurance typically covers a portion of the costs associated with treatment for a broken bone, but this depends on the specific policy and plan.
 Most plans will cover emergency room visits, necessary surgeries, and follow-up care.
 However, patients are often responsible for meeting their deductibles and paying copayments or coinsurance percentages.

 For instance, non-surgical treatment for a broken leg might cost around $2,500 or more, while surgical treatments could increase the price significantly.
-Without insurance, the costs could be between $17,000 and $35,000, depending on the complexity of the injury and treatment required.
+Without insurance, the total billed costs could be between $17,000 and $35,000, depending on the complexity of the injury and treatment required.

 Filing a Broken Bone Claim